-Singer has also curated around 100 exhibitions of national and international artists, including three major retrospectives.
-Throughout, he has championed artists who push boundaries, materially and conceptually, while opening pathways to meaningful and resonant experiences for viewers.
-Until 2017, he was Senior Curator of the Tom Thomson Art Gallery and for over five years, he served as the Curator/Artistic Director of the Canadian Clay and Glass Gallery.
-Before this, he was Director of the 2005 Contemporary Art Forum – Kitchener & Area (CAFKA), Curator and Associate Director of Lehmann Leskiw Fine Art until he co-founded Rouge Contemporary Art Projects where he was Director and Curator, bringing Judy Chicago: A Survey of Important Works (curated by Virginia Eichhorn) – the first large-scale survey exhibition for Chicago ever to come to Canada.
+Fluently bilingual, Singer has also curated over 90 exhibitions of both English and French-speaking artists, including three major retrospectives, serving as Senior Curator of the Tom Thomson Art Gallery, Curator of the Canadian Clay and Glass Gallery, and Curator of the Claire [Weissman] Wilks Estate.
+Before this, he was Director of the 2005 Contemporary Art Forum – Kitchener & Area (CAFKA), Curator and Associate Director of Lehmann Leskiw Fine Art, and Director and Curator of Rouge Contemporary Art Projects, bringing Judy Chicago: A Survey of Important Works (curated by Virginia Eichhorn) – the first large-scale survey exhibition for Chicago ever to come to Canada.

-Currently, he is an art consultant and not-for-profit grant-writer and continues to develop independent curatorial projects – currently championing the work of Claire (Weissman) Wilks (1933-2017).
-His writings about art have been published internationally (Ceramics Art & Perception, Vie des Arts, Exile Literary Quarterly, and others).
-He is currently Chair of the Board of Galeries-Ontario-Galleries (formerly the Ontario Association of Art Galleries -OAAG).
+Singer's writings about art have been published internationally (Ceramics Art & Perception, Vie des Arts, Exile Literary Quarterly, and others).
+He continues to develop independent curatorial projects and consults to collectors and arts organizations (including grant writing). -writer and – currently championing the work of Claire (Weissman) Wilks (1933-2017).
+He is currently Past-chair of Galeries-Ontario-Galleries (formerly the Ontario Association of Art Galleries -OAAG).

 Canadian eco-artist, curator, writer and educator, Christian Bernard Singer was born in 1962 in Paris into a family of artists and raised in New York City where he began as a company dancer with Laura Foreman’s Composers and Choreographers Theater, performing in Spaces and Foreman’s seminal work, Signals II.
 These were performed over several years in such venues as Judson Memorial Church, the Cubiculo Theater, The New School, and eventually the Museum of Modern Art.

-Singer is best known for incorporating mosses and other living plant life with glass, clay, bronze, found objects, and video into installation-environments and land art works that turn on notions of consciousness, identity (including Queer identity), place, memory and time-passing.
+As an environmental artist (Queer ecology), Singer is best known for incorporating mosses and other living plant life with glass, clay, bronze, found objects, and video into installation-environments and land art works that turn on notions of consciousness, identity, place, memory and time-passing.
 Whether inspired by intricate patterns in nature that reveal themselves through mindful seeing, the movement of air (invisible except by the things it moves), or by the effects of the pine beetle, ash borer or large-scale weather phenomena, Singer's work is minimalistic, always in a thoughtful balance of colour, texture and space and his work demonstrates a process that is contemplatively ritualistic.
-"Throughout my practice, I have sought to characterize the natural world by unexpectedly ‘framing’ it, playing with context, and controlling the ‘organicness’ of nature to advance new ways seeing and feeling."
+"Throughout my practice, I have sought to characterize the natural world by unexpectedly ‘framing’ it, playing with context, and controlling the ‘organicness’ of nature to advance new ways seeing and feeling.
+I am committed to hope and beauty, even against the devastation wrought by climate change.
+Change is change, and even in death, there can be beauty."

 In 2020, he was the recipient of the RBC Arts Incubator, an artist-in-residence at Georgian Bay Islands National Park; in 2018, he was invited to speak at the Jubilee Arts International for the Diamond Jubilee of His Highness the Aga Khan in Lisbon, Portugal; and in 2012, he was a Visiting Artist at the Savannah College of Art and Design (SCAD - Atlanta).
 Six of his pine needle works were purchased by Global Affairs Canada for their AWBZ Visual Arts Collections and are currently installed in Canadian embassies and official residences worldwide.
 His work is represented by the Headbones Gallery.